Logic Masters Deutschland e.V.

 • Normal sudoku rules apply.

 • AIM OF EXPERIMENT: Finkz and Phinx must both reach different cupcakes by finding a path through the maze.
-The paths must not visit any cell more than once, cross themselves or each other, or pass through any thick maze walls.
+The paths must not visit any cell more than once, share cells, cross themselves or each other, or pass through any thick maze walls.

 • As well as moving orthogonally, they may move diagonally if there's a 2x2 space in which to do so, but may never pass diagonally through a round wall-spot on the corner of a cell.